Neha/Nodejs-workshop/README.md

 ## Pre-requists

-- Javascript knowledge.
-Concepts such as - Promise(), Async-Await, ES6 , Import-export.
+- Javascript knowledge is mandatory.
+Concepts such as - Promise, Async-Await, ES6 , import-export.
-- Knowledge of Programming (HTML, CSS, JS).
+- Knowledge of Web (HTML, CSS, JS) and version control systems like Git.
 - Should have previous experience of building web apps
 - IDE of your choice.
-- github account
+- Github, AWS, Heroku account
-- Any hosting enviornement

 ## :white_check_mark: Session 1: Introduction to Nodejs [THEORY]